palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 If you have a high DPI screen and are running Windows 10, you may notice that the GUI is hard to see, and nothing seems to scale correctly.

+1. First, close the GUI if it is open.

-Right click on `OpenBCI_GUI.exe` and select `Properties`.
+1. Next, right click on `OpenBCI_GUI.exe` and select `Properties`.
 The following window should pop up:

 ![gui windows properties menu](../assets/images/GUI-WindowsProperties.PNG)

-Select the `Compatibility` tab at the top of this window, and then click `Change high DPI settings`.
+1.Select the `Compatibility` tab at the top of this window, and then click `Change high DPI settings`.

 ![gui windows properties compatibility](../assets/images/GUI_WindowsProperties_Compatibility.PNG)

-In the section labeled `High DPI scaling override`, check the box `Override high DPI scaling behavior` and change from `Application` to `System (Enhanced)`.
-That's it!
+1. In the section labeled `High DPI scaling override`, check the box `Override high DPI scaling behavior` and change from `Application` to `System (Enhanced)`.

+1. That's it!
+Once the settings have been changed, restart the GUI!

 ![gui windows override high dpi scaling](../assets/images/GUI_Windows_OverrideHighDPI.PNG)